Valli Lember-Bogatkina: Art

-Lember-Bogatkina was employed to create public works of art for the city of Talinin and also traveled as part of a contingent of artists for the Soviet Estonian government.
+Lember-Bogatkina was employed to create public works of art for the city of Tallinn and also traveled as part of a contingent of artists for the Soviet Estonian government.
 She painted portraits, landscapes, and illustrations for children's books.

 She began exhibiting in 1942.
 The artist's exhibitions included the Embassy of Copenhagen, Finland's Jyväskylä University, Tallinn Art Hall and Nõmme Museum.
 On November 3, 2012, Tõnismäe Gallery was opened with Valli Lember-Bogatkina's exhibition "Music / Dance", which featured her final theses at State Art School: three mosaics that represent three pillars of the Estonian economy through three beautiful girls.

 Lember-Bogatkina also created monuments for commemorations and murals for art spaces.

 Personal life

-In 1949, the artist married Vladimir Bogatkin.
-Their younger son, Georg Bogatkin, is a ceramicist and their older son, Vladimir Bogatkin Jr., is a documentary director.
+In 1949, the artist married Vladimir Bogatkin (1922–1971).
+Their younger son, Georg Bogatkin, is a ceramicist, and their older son, Vladimir Bogatkin Jr., is a documentary director.
 Their daughter-in-law Airike Taniloo-Bogatkin is a sculptor.
+She was the grandmother of the linguist Mari Uusküla.